 Learn about USA online casinos and laws on online gambling in the United States.
-Look through our US casino reviews and see if you can find a site you’d like to play.
+Look through our US casino site reviews and see if you can find a site you’d like to play for money.

-When it comes to US internet casinos, that results in a situation where it’s hard to make any kind of blanket statement about the legality of various gambling websites.
-Its even a challenge to identify which customers each individual site serves.
+When it comes to USA online internet casinos, that results in a situation where it’s hard to make any kind of blanket statement about the legality of various gambling websites.
+Its even a challenge to identify which customers each individual online casino site serves.

 It’s above my pay grade to provide specific legal advice.
-Its best to ask a board certified attorney about the legal status for your own state’s iGaming laws and regulations.
+Its best to ask a board certified attorney about the legal status for your own state’s iGaming laws, gambling rules & regulations.

 But I can offer one observation: